 I add plenty of garlic and ginger to mine because ginger is a natural pain and fever reducer and a mild sedative, so it can help you to rest when you are feeling unwell.
 Garlic also stimulates the immune system.
 Add in all the vegetables as well and you have a meal that will make you feel a little bit better at least.

 I never find that soup is enough of a meal without adding some carbs like bread to it, which is why I love chicken noodle soup so much, as the carbs are all right there in the bowl.
 Now, the big question is, do you use a spoon, fork or chopsticks to eat it?

 How to make Chicken Noodle Soup – Serves 2:

 - 1 tbsp olive oil

-1) Add the oil to a large pan and then add the carrot, celery, onion and mushrooms and cook for 3 minutes.
+- Heat the oil in a large pan and then add the carrot, celery, onion and mushrooms and cook for 5 minutes.